 We’d say that, while Movolytics does have a couple of features that can help in the case of theft, it’s not the safest option if you want watertight security.

 What do Movolytics’ customer reviews say?

 Oddly, online customer reviews for Movolytics are actually quite difficult to come by.
-The company doesn’t have a presence on the most popular user review sites, like Trustpilot – in fact, the only customer reviews we could find were Google reviews, and (as of this writing) there are only 23 of those.
-More than half of them (14) do rate Movolytics as a five-star product, though.
+The company doesn’t have a presence on the most popular user review sites, like Trustpilot – in fact, the only customer reviews we could find were Google reviews, and (as of this writing) there are only 33 of those.
+But these reviews do give some really positive insights: more than two thirds of them (22) rate Movolytics as a five-star system.

-Of these 23, only a couple actually provide useful information.
+Of these 33, a handful provide some solid, helpful information.
 We’ve picked these out so you don’t have to – starting with the most useful positive review:

 “I would certainly recommend Movolytics and we have no plans to change provider for the foreseeable future.
 Excellent service, well done team.”

 And the most useful negative review:

 It has to be pointed out, though, that a member of the Movolytics team has posted a lengthy response to this, detailing the company’s efforts to communicate with the reviewer and solve their problems (including by creating a bespoke report just for them).